Phantogram/Python-API-Challenge/APIs Homework/README.md

 ##### Latitude vs Wind Speed
 Wind speed appears to be fairly equal across all latitude points.
 One outlier exists at over 50 mph near latitude 20.

+##### Special Considerations
+I used jupyter nbextension enable --py gmaps in my environments to display both maps.
+I also uploaded separate png files of the heat_map and marker_map.
+My heat_map and marker_map both dispayed properly in Jupyter Notebook.